myb-project/guide/en/k8s_curl.md

 3) Run Kubernetes API and Pods with external IPv6 addresses.
 Deploy services to Kubernetes and work with them directly over the Internet!;
 4) is your case here?;

+## Setting

+Before you can fully use the Kubernetes cluster in MyB, you must specify the subdomain where the clusters will be created and referenced by kubeconfig.
+This step is optional if you are using external IP addresses, when each control plane gets its own unique address.
+If you don't have additional external addresses and don't complete this setup, you'll be limited to just one kubernetes cluster.
+To configure, use menu `17) Kubernetes clusters setting` -> `3) Change domain name for K8S (kubeconfig_domain: );`.
+For example, if you specify `example.com` as kubeconfig_domain, then K8S clusters will use DNS names `env`.example.com, which should point to the MyB server.
+If you do not control the DNS zone, you will have to add the appropriate entries in the /etc/hosts file.

 ## Creating single node K8S